space-sh/docker-volumes/README.md

 	Archive is either path to a tar.gz file, path to a directory to store snapshot in or "-" for stdout.

-## /up/
-	Deploy volumes defined in conf file

-	Read conf file to create all volumes defined and optionally populate with data.
-	Warning: this could destroy volumes data!

 # Functions